Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 • How often can I expect updates or reports?
 How will I receive these updates?

 Attorneys desire different levels of participation from their clients.
-Your attorney probably will not want you to talk to witnesses or the insurance company without prior approval, but s/he may need you to compile documentation of your injuries and other similar tasks.
+Your attorney probably will not want you to talk to witnesses or the insurance company without prior approval, but they may need you to compile documentation of your injuries and other similar tasks.

 Related questions may include: